ga-wdi-lessons/ruby-oop/readme.md

 -------

-## Class-level Stuff

-### Class Attributes / Variables (5 minutes / 1:25)
+## Class Attributes / Variables (5 minutes / 1:25)

-I'd like to have a way of getting all users.
+Let's come up with a way of keeping track of how many users have been created total...

 ```rb
 class User